write-you-a-scheme-v2/scheme/docs/03_evaluation.md

   xVal   <- mapM eval  xs
   case funVar of
       (Fun (IFunc internalFn)) -> internalFn xVal
       (Lambda (IFunc internalfn) boundenv) -> local (const boundenv)
                                                    $ internalfn xVal
       _                -> throw $ NotFunction funVar
 ```
 The final form is application, we've made it!
 If you are familiar with lambda calculus, this is one of the three forms, along with variables and lambdas.
 The way we perform application is to pattern match on the head, then tail of `List`.
 Next, we evaluate both of these values.
 We run `case` on `funVar`, which should be either a `Fun` (internal function), or `Lambda`, a user-defined or library function.
 If internal, we simply extract the function of type `[LispVal] -> Eval LispVal` and apply the arguments.
 For `Lambda`, we must evaluate the function within the environment provided by the `Lambda` to ensure lexical scope is maintained.
 * note // is Lambda defining the lexical scope twice?
-Once in the partial funciton and once via the EnvCtx ??
+Once in the partial function and once via the EnvCtx ??

 ## Conclusion